 Stilnox is one of the trade names of zolpidem, a prescription medication indicated for the treatment of insomnia.
-Its effects are similar to those of benzodiazepines, but its structure and molecular components are different.
-Like benzodiazepines, Stilnox is habit-forming, and an addiction to the drug may require Stilnox addiction treatment. “…an addiction to the drug may require Stilnox addiction treatment.”
+It belongs to the class of drug called imidazopyridine, a GABA receptor antagonist that works by slowing down the activity of the brain.
+Drugs in the imidazopyridine class are often called non-benzodiazepines.
+This is a class of drugs that share the same benefits, side effects and risks as benzodiazepines, but they have completely different chemical structures.
+Additionally, its effects are similar to those of benzodiazepines.
+Like benzodiazepines, Stilnox is habit-forming, and an addiction to the drug may require Stilnox addiction treatment.
 According to the National Sleep Foundation, 48 percent of Americans experience insomnia occasionally, while 22 percent experience sleep problems almost every night.
 Most of these people are women, the elderly, and people who are divorced, separated or widowed.
 These people are more likely to succumb to depression compared to people who do not have sleeping problems.

 Stilnox Withdrawal and Tolerance